 After Dennis Franchione surprised Alabama by leaving for Texas A&M at the end of a 10-3 season in 2002, AD Mal Moore then surprised fans by hiring Mike Price.
 In his 14 seasons at Washington State, Price had made the Rose Bowl twice.
 He also enjoyed the nightlife a little more than the Alabama officials preferred.
 His five months in Tuscaloosa included a reprimand for being seen out drinking into the early morning hours, but everything came to a head in April 2003.
 Price went to Pensacola for a golf tournament where he was seen at a strip club that ultimately resulted in a bawdy Sports Illustrated story (Price later sued SI and the lawsuit was settled.).
 Alabama President Robert Witt, who had promised to clean up the Crimson Tide’s image after NCAA sanctions, rescinded Price’s contract and hired Mike Shula.
 Price went to UTEP, where he and his family were beloved, and coached for nine seasons.
 Looking back, his actions seem pretty tame when compared to some of the coaching scandals that have occurred since then.

-After firing Phillip Fulmer in 2008, AD Mike Hamilton hired Lane Kiffin, the former offensive coordinator at USC and the recently fired head coach of the Oakland Raiders.
+After firing Phillip Fulmer in 2008, athletic director Mike Hamilton hired Lane Kiffin, the former offensive coordinator at USC and the recently fired head coach of the Oakland Raiders.
 Hamilton gave Kiffin full control of the program and he proceeded to fire the entire staff, including graduate assistants and secretaries.
 After leading the team to a 7-6 record, he bolted in January 2010 to return to the Trojans as their head coach, leaving the Volunteers with no other options than Derek Dooley to lead their program.
-It has taken Tennessee years to recover, and the program is looking to start over yet again following the firing of Butch Jones.
+Tennessee has never fully recovered.

 3. SMU 1981: Bobby Collins Replaces Ron Meyer